There are many irritants that can make dogs aggressive towards babies. Dogs generally find them suspicious because babies:

 Babies Have a Strong Smell

 Everyone is aware that a dog’s sense of smell is around ten thousand times stronger than that of the average human.
-A dog would normally have up to 300 million olfactory receptors in their nose — those are the receptors responsible for the sense of smell.
+A dog would normally have up to 300 million olfactory receptors in its nose — those are the receptors responsible for the sense of smell.
 As a result, dogs are extremely sensitive to any weird smells, since they feel like a straight-up attack on their senses.

 Babies, on the other hand, have a strong and distinct smell.
 Humans might not be able to feel it, but dogs certainly are.
 This unknown, powerful smell can be unnerving, if not outright upsetting for a dog.
 Sometimes that is all it takes to trigger a defensive or even aggressive behavior in our pet.